 You can hire a car in the city or at Edinburgh Airport.
 The drive to the city from the airport takes around 25 minutes.
 Popular car rental companies include Avis, Hertz, Thrifty, Budget, Alamo and Europcar.
 Parking in the city can be a little tricky as it can take a while to find a spot.
 Many on-street parking spaces are restricted or reserved for residents, so you’ll need to find pay-and-display car parks.
 Renting a car might be a good option if you're also travelling to other destinations in Scotland.

-There are several taxi companies that operate in the city centre, including Central Taxis, City Cabs, Starcab, Direct Cabs, Capital Cars and Comcab.
-You can hail a cab quite easily on the street, or book online or on the phone.
+Several taxi companies operate in the city centre, including Central Taxis, City Cabs, Starcab, Direct Cabs, Capital Cars and Comcab.
+You can hail a cab on the street, or book online or on the phone.
 Fares are usually based on a meter.
 If the traffic is busy and you’re only going a short distance, it’s usually quicker and cheaper to walk.
 You can also use rideshares like Uber which may be cheaper than taxis.

 Our Edinburgh tours